Which country is cheaper, the USA or Belgium?

 The USA is a popular shopping destination with plenty of stores.
 New York City, Chicago, L.A., San Francisco, Miami, and Las Vegas are just a few of the popular cities with terrific shopping neighborhoods.
 Almost anything can be found in the U.S. from fashion trends to gifts, and from crafts to electronics.
 Many regions of the country specialize in their own styles and industries where visitors can buy unique, custom made items such as furniture, glassware, jewelry, or special cooking ingredients.

 NYC: The shopping is as diverse as the city itself.
 Head for Fifth Avenue for high end shopping or check out any of the many street markets for local items.
+New York is known for its many flea markets where you can find vintage items at a good price.
+And if you're looking to pick up a souvenir shirt or knick knack, there are plenty of souvenir shops around town as well.

 San Francisco: The city has excellent shopping from local vendors to recognizable brands.
 Union Square, Embarcadero, Fillmore Street and Haight Street are some of the best neighborhoods for shopping.

 Las Vegas: The city's shopping scene combines high end brands with a style that is uniquely Las Vegas.
-Many hotels have their own malls or shopping areas where you can by designer names or visit flagship stores.
+Many hotels have their own malls or shopping areas where you can buy designer names or visit flagship stores.

 Miami: The city has every high end brand you could want, along with diverse neighborhoods with local finds and unique purchases.
+You'll find many diverse shopping opportunities that are influenced by the city's cultural scene.
+You'll also find many souvenir stands and t-shirt shops.

 Santa Barbara: The city is famous as a high end shopping destination.
 Head to State Street for a palm tree lined street with local boutiques.